Tennis strategy: Slice serve

-Another type is the kick serve.
+Kick serve

 To achieve a good execution, the player must toss the ball above the head and immediately spin the bottom-left part of the ball.
 Since the ball is tossed above the head, it is necessary for the player to arch correctly under the ball.
 This serve is best used as second serve because the amount of spin that is added to the ball makes it very safe.
 The kick serve is also effective when a change of rhythm is needed or when the opponent struggles with the high bounce that results from the effect.

-A third type of serve is the flat one.
+Flat serve

 To execute this serve, the player must toss the ball right in front and immediately hit the middle-top part of the ball.
 This is usually a very hard serve and therefore risky.
 However, if the flat serve is executed with enough power and precision, it can turn into a great weapon to win points faster.